marcozanotti/website/content/about.md

-In 2021, following an M&A operation, I became a Data Scientist in [Blogmeter](https://www.blogmeter.it/it/home), a company of the [Shibumi Group](https://shibumi.group/), where I helped to integrate machine learning solutions into the main applications of the company and coordinated the Product team.
+In 2021, following an M&A operation, I became a Data Scientist in [Blogmeter](https://www.blogmeter.it/it/home), a company of the [Shibumi Group](https://shibumi.group/), where I helped to integrate machine learning solutions into the main applications of the company, and coordinated the Product team.

-In 2024 I moved to [Wanan Luxury](https://www.wananluxury.com/), an e-commerce fashion company, where I lead the time series forecasting area.
+In 2024 I moved to [Wanan Luxury](https://www.wananluxury.com/) as a Lead Data Scientist - Forecaster Engineer.
+There I led the forecasting team, developing demand forecasting solutions for thousands of e-commerce fashion products (SKUs), and training junior collegues.

 Throughout all my working experience I was responsible for the development of **time series forecasting** models, both for internal and